 Can hamsters eat sardines?

 Yes, hamsters can eat sardines.
 It’s low in mercury and rich in many important nutrients.
 However, do make sure that you do not feed them canned sardines.
-Fish that’s canned is usually preserved in oil or brine.
-Neither of these are good for your hamster.
+Canned fish is often preserved in oil or brine.
+Neither of these is good for your hamster.
 If it’s fresh sardine that’s properly cooked, then it’s okay for your hamster to eat.

 Can hamsters eat mackarel?

 Hamsters can eat mackerel, but king mackerel should be avoided.
 King mackerel is a huge fish, similar to tuna, and contains a lot of mercury.
 To avoid mercury poisoning, it’s better to go with smaller kinds of mackerel.

 Can hamsters eat fried fish (fish fingers, sticks, etc)